Fill Out Form 8859 Online in 2025

 When is Form 8859 not required?

-You don’t need to file Form 8859 if you have already claimed the full District of Columbia first-time homebuyer credit in prior years.
-Additionally, if your adjusted gross income exceeds $90,000 for single filers or $130,000 for married couples filing jointly, you cannot claim the credit, making Form 8859 unnecessary.
+You do not need to file Form 8859 if you claimed the full District of Columbia first-time homebuyer credit last year.
+Additionally, if your modified adjusted gross income (MAGI) surpasses $90,000 for single filers or $130,000 for married couples filing jointly, the form is also unnecessary.

 When is Form 8859 due?